adrian-salajan/adrian-salajan.github.io/_drafts/images-functor.md

 ### Defining images
 This is very well explained in the presentation.

-TLDR we can say an Image is a function from location (x, y coordinates) to some value A. In order to have them rendered on the screen we need visual images which will be a function from location to a Color.
+TL;DR we can say an Image is a function from location (x, y coordinates) to some value A. In order to have them rendered on the screen we need visual images which will be a function from location to a Color.

 {% highlight scala %}